Yingjia-Wan/BERT-predict-crosslingual-human-attention/cross_lingual_relative_importance-main/README.md

 ### 4. cleaned all the files for unneeded languages: Russion, Zuco

-### 5. supplmented data:
-  python -m spacy download zh_core_web_trf

-  set up the geco_ch folder with two subfolders: 'raw' and relfix

-  put material and L1ReadingData.xlsx in the raw folder

-  added modelpath and corpus of geco_ch in extract_all.py and analyze_all.py

-  added two empty txt documents in the result folder:geco_ch_relfix_averages.txt, geco_ch_sentences.txt for writing

 ### 6. Separate Data Extraction: run data_extractor_geco_ch before extract_all to write the two files with tokenized data: eco_ch_relfix_averages.txt, geco_ch_sentences.txt (*)
 - debugging: